-WEAVE is the next-generation wide-field survey facility for the William Herschel Telescope (WHT).
-Expected to start operations in early 2019, its goals are to complement the major space- and ground-based programmes in the current and coming decade, including Gaia, LOFAR and Apertif, by providing a dedicated wide-field optical spectroscopic instrument in the Northern Hemisphere.
+WEAVE (WHT Enhanced Area Velocity Explorer) is the next-generation wide-field survey facility for the William Herschel Telescope (WHT).
+Expected to start operations in early 2023, its goals are to complement the major space- and ground-based programmes in the current and coming decade, including Gaia, LOFAR and Apertif, by providing a dedicated wide-field optical spectroscopic instrument in the Northern Hemisphere.

 A short overview of each of the planned WEAVE surveys is provided below, starting from surveys focusing on the nearby Universe and extending towards higher redshifts.

 The Milky Way (MW) is the only galaxy for which we can determine a precise chemo-dynamical formation and evolutionary history.
-The Gaia satellite is set to revolutionise the study of the MW and its satellite companions by delivering photometry, 3-D positions, and proper motions for more than a billion stars brighter than G = 20 within five years of its launch in late 2013.
+The Gaia satellite is revolutionising the study of the MW and its satellite companions by delivering photometry, 3-D positions, and proper motions for 1.8 billion stars brighter than G = 20.8.

 WEAVE's vantage point from the Northern Hemisphere is crucial for targeting the outer MW disk.
-The WEAVE Galactic Archaeology survey will be unique; no other existing or proposed optical facility (e.g. LAMOST, DESI) will provide such a survey to similar depth or spectral resolution, while the southern sky inaccessible to WEAVE will be covered by ESO's 4MOST facility (beginning in 2021).
-The Galactic Archaeology survey is sub-divided into sub-surveys targeting the Galactic halo, disk(s) and open clusters, using both the low and high-resolution modes of WEAVE (R~5000 and R~20000, respectively), targeting millions of stars.
+The WEAVE Galactic Archaeology survey will be unique; no other existing or proposed optical facility (e.g. LAMOST, DESI, SDSS) will provide such a survey to similar depth or spectral resolution, while the southern sky inaccessible to WEAVE will be covered by ESO's forthcoming 4MOST facility.
+The Galactic Archaeology survey is divided into sub-surveys targeting the Galactic halo, disk(s) and open clusters, using both the low and high-resolution modes of WEAVE (R~5000 and R~20000, respectively), targeting millions of stars.